-The tour bus took a quick stop at Chinancocha, another glacier lake next to the road on the way to Laguna 69.
+Our first stop in the Cordillera Blancas was at Chinancocha, another glacier lake next to the road on the way to Laguna 69.
 It has the same turquoise color and is actually bigger than Laguna 69, but the landscape around it pales in comparison.
 After a few minutes of enjoying the view and building anticipation for the hike, Edward got the show on the road.
-Fifteen minutes later, we arrived at the trailhead.
+Fifteen minutes later, we arrived at the Laguna 69 trailhead.

-I had heard from other hikers that you want to rush if you can; this way there are fewer people at Laguna 69.
-My tour guide Edward actually advised against rushing, saying hikers need to snack and briefly stop from time to time.
-I knew there was no chance of being one of the first to finish, but I thought I could at least rush through the valley and then take my time on the upcoming switchbacks.
+I had heard from other hikers that you want to rush if you can; this way there are fewer people at Laguna 69 and thus you have a better chance to take The Picture that everyone is really hiking to Laguna 69 to get.
+But my tour guide Edward advised against rushing, advising hikers to snack and briefly stop from time to time.
+I knew there was no chance of being one of the first to finish, but I thought I could at least rush through the valley and then take my time on the upcoming switchbacks, so I plunged ahead.

 Handling the Altitude Change while Hiking Laguna 69

 As soon as I felt exhaustion set in, I came up with a time regimen.
 I would drink water as needed, but I had to keep walking.
-Only in bad situations (or to take photos) would I stop and catch my breath for one minute.
-Every hour, I would stop for snacks.
+Only in dire straights (or to take photos) would I stop and catch my breath for one minute.
+Every hour, I would stop for a snack.
 My hope was to hit the end of each section when I snacked, thus staying on time.
-I continued hiking through the valley, feeling slightly more confident that my plan would work and help me keep pace. .
+I allowed myself to slow my pace as I hiked through the valley, feeling slightly more confident that my plan would work.
+Slow and steady wins the race, right?

 The valley ended.
 I felt the trail ascend and I looked at my watch.
 10:15 AM.
 It was time for lunch.

 The view alone kept me going.
-Sure, I had to stop every time the trail switch-backed, but I was enjoying it.
+Sure, I had to stop for a breather every time the trail switch-backed, but I was enjoying it.
 I tried to get an idea of how I was doing on time by looking for the last person in our group.
 Edward had said he would be at the end of the crowd to ensure arrival at the right time.
-I saw a lot of people still in the valley, so I figured I was doing OK.
+I saw a lot of people still in the valley, so I figured I was doing OK on time.